Fred Berry: Personal life and death

 Berry was married six times to four different women, the first two of whom he married twice each.
-He has three children: DeShannon, Portia and Freddy, who works as Fred Berry Jr.
+He had three children: DeShannon, Portia, and Freddy (who works as Fred Berry Jr.).

+Berry was born with the name Allen as his middle name, later legally changing his middle name to Rerun due to the widespread public association with his role as the character on What’s Happening!!

 On October 21, 2003, Berry was found dead at his Los Angeles home, where he was recovering from a stroke.
 The cause of death was listed as natural causes.
 He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.